Air Fryer Recipe

 Method

-- In a large bowl, combine the Cumberland sausage meat, finely chopped onion, grated apple, fresh sage, and mustard.
-Add salt and pepper to taste and mix thoroughly.
+1. In a large bowl, put the Cumberland sausage meat, finely chopped onion, grated apple, fresh sage and mustard.
+Season with salt and pepper to taste, then mix well until everything is evenly combined.

-- Roll out the puff pastry on a floured surface.
-Place the mixture in the centre, shaping it into a long rectangle, leaving enough space on each side to fold the pastry over.
+2. Roll out the puff pastry on a floured surface.
+Spoon the mixture down the centre and shape it into a long rectangle, leaving enough pastry on both sides to fold over.

-- Make diagonal cuts along each side of the pastry, then fold the top and bottom strips over the filling.
-Starting at one end, plait the strips over the filling alternating sides to enclose it fully.
+3. Cut diagonal strips down each side of the pastry, then fold the top and bottom strips over the filling.
+From one end, plait the side strips over the filling, alternating sides, until it is fully enclosed.

-- Brush the entire pastry with the beaten egg to ensure a golden and glossy finish as it cooks.
+4. Brush the pastry all over with the beaten egg so it bakes to a golden, glossy finish.

-- Carefully transfer the plait to the air fryer basket and cook for approximately 25-30 minutes, or until the pastry is puffed and golden brown, and the filling is cooked through.
+6. Carefully lift the plait into the air fryer basket and cook for approximately 25-30 minutes, or until the pastry is puffed and golden brown and the filling is cooked through.

 Why this works in an air fryer